gridl/pelt_hg/README.md

 # Notes
 ### Order to Run

-pelt_outlines_clean.R must be run first to obtain the outlines needded for figures
+pelt_outlines_clean.R must be run first to obtain the outlines needed for figures